Opral Benson: Life

-Benson was born Opral Mason in Arthington, Liberia to the family of Johnson and Lilly Mason, members of the aristocratic Americo-Liberian community.
+Benson was born Opal Mason in Arthington, Liberia to the family of Johnson and Lilly Mason, members of the aristocratic Americo-Liberian community.
 Her paternal great-grandfather and grandfather were immigrants from South Carolina who arrived in Liberia in 1869.
-Her father's sister, Aunty Margaret, named her 'Opal' which is a type of jewel with changing colours.
-The name was a representation of great value, attractiveness and importance, and Margaret had believed that the baby would become very dear to the family.
-She also had another aunt, Amanda Mason who named her Amanda, after herself.

-As the child grew up, she developed her questioning mind, and soon changed her name from 'Opal' to 'Opral'.
-"As I grew older,' she later recalled, 'I became uncomfortable with the name'.
-She thought she was not qualified to bear such a name because she was not a stone and could not decipher what was precious about her that made her different from other people.
-She was probably just being a modest little girl.
+Her father's sister, Aunty Margaret, named her Opal after the jewel.
+However, as a child, Opal was uncomfortable with the expectations of such a name and renamed herself Opral.

 Benson started education at an AME primary school in Arthington, and then proceeded to Arthington Central School, she then attended College of West Africa for secondary school studies.
 She had her first child in High School, the father, was John Bilson, a young biology teacher in her school, who later became a doctor in Ghana courtesy of a scholarship from the Liberian government.
-After the baby's birth, she continued studies and was later awarded a scholarship to study at Morris Brown College.
+After the birth of her child, she continued her studies and was later awarded a scholarship to study at Morris Brown College.